CasparKielwein/Aaargh/Examples.md

 ** Enemy: Count Drago

 ### Class: Rogue
-Skill Proficiency: Thievery, Athletics, Charm
+Skill Proficiency: Athletics, Charm

-__Scum and Villainy:__
+### Scum and Villainy: The Shadow
-The Shadow: When you start a fight while being hidden from all enemies, you gain a Power Point.
+When you start a fight while being hidden from all enemies, you gain a Power-Point.

 ### Maneuvers:
 * Lvl 1: Halfling Luck